-Superficial implantation with mild scarring are classified under minimal or mild stage.
+Superficial implantation with mild scarring is classified under minimal or mild stage.
 Moderate and severe forms of endometriosis are characterised by cysts and severe scarring.
 Stage IV endometriosis is characterised by infertility.

-When you present to your doctors clinic with severe pelvic pain, your medical history is reviewed and a thorough physical examination performed.
-An ultrasound or transvaginal ultrasound may be ordered to view the reproductive organs for cysts.
+When you present to your doctor’s clinic with severe pelvic pain, your medical history is reviewed and a thorough physical examination performed.
+Your endometriosis specialist in Melbourne will likely order an ultrasound or transvaginal ultrasound to view the reproductive organs for cysts.

 The standard diagnosis for endometriosis is a laparoscopic procedure, where a lighted tube called a laparoscope is inserted into your pelvic region through your belly button.
 The images captured by the camera on the laparoscope are relayed on a big screen for your doctor to see clearly.
 A biopsy or a sample of the suspected tissue is removed for further examination and confirmation of endometriosis.

 Diagnosis with the laparoscopy may not be required in most cases.
-Your doctor may suspect endometriosis just by your symptoms, a physical exam and an ultrasound.
+Your endometriosis specialist in Melbourne may suspect endometriosis just by your symptoms, a physical exam and an ultrasound.
 If you do not intend to get pregnant immediately, you can discuss the need for an invasive procedure such as laparoscopy surgery.